Description

 Applying this definition to our asset in some examples:

-• The average days below previous high over 5 years of iShares Currency Hedged MSCI Spain is 230 days, which is greater, thus worse compared to the benchmark SPY (123 days) in the same period.
+• The average days below previous high over 5 years of iShares Currency Hedged MSCI Spain is 230 days, which is larger, thus worse compared to the benchmark SPY (123 days) in the same period.

 Performance (YTD)